 Accommodation: Hotel*** Skála

 Route: From your hotel you are soon coming to Suché Skály (Dry Rocks) – a narrow rock massive from hard sandstone, lifted up by the Alpine-Carpathian folding.
 You are riding to Rotštejn ruins and after visiting your next stop is by a less known lookout tower.
 Route is continuing around the highest peak in the region, through many villages to Jinolice ponds.
-Route is finishing in the fairy town Jičín.
+Route ends in the fairy town Jičín.

 40 km, ↑670m, ↓630m